 Before we ended with fish and chips, I managed to finish the day with three very different interviews.

-Leny Woolsey talked about her session and different aspects of the “Fool”.
+Leny Woolsey talked to Greg Stone about her session and different aspects of the “Fool”.
 Her session was called “Speaking Truth to Power: The Organizational Artist as Lyrical Fool”.

 And Ellen Speert shared thoughts and intentions about A sculptural experience: ‘Cultural Identity and a Sense of Space’.